ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 ## Recommended services
 {: #shared_ordering-services}

-The following services are preinstalled and ready-to-use in all virtual data center instances.
+The following services are preinstalled and ready-to-use in all virtual data centers.
 Service charges are incurred only if you choose to use the service.

 * Veeam Availability Suite and Veeam Cloud Connect Replication
 * Zerto

-For more information, see [Managing Veeam for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_veeam) and [Managing Zerto for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_zerto).
+For more information, see [Managing Veeam for VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_veeam) and [Managing Zerto for VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_zerto).

 ## Summary
 {: #shared_ordering-summary}

-Based on your selected configuration for the virtual data center instance, the estimated price is instantly generated and displayed in the **Summary** right pane.
+Based on your selected configuration for the virtual data center, the estimated price is instantly generated and displayed in the **Summary** right pane.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 The tool is useful if you want to estimate the price of the selected VMware Solutions Shared resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider purchasing.